Skip to content

 Decision Outcome

-Architecture Decision Records (ADRs), as popularized by Michael Nygard are adopted as primary mechanism of architectural rigour.
-All significant decisions for the LychD project will be documented in Markdown files within the docs/adr/ directory.
+Architecture Decision Records (ADRs), as popularized by Michael Nygard, are adopted as the primary mechanism of architectural rigour.
+All significant decisions for the LychD project are documented in Markdown files within the docs/adr/ directory.

-• Format: Each ADR will be a Markdown file named XXXX-kebab-case-title.md.
+• Format: Each ADR is a Markdown file named NN-kebab-case-title.md.

 • Content Structure:

-• Mkdocs Metadata: Must include a one word title (with the number, e.g., "10.
+• Docs Metadata: Must include a one word title (with the number, e.g., "10.
 Extensions") and a thematic icon.

 • Heading: The H1 must include the corresponding icon and the full descriptive title.